 As far as most electrical appliances are concerned, they all use high-purity tungsten contacts, mainly because the contacts have a high melting point, a slow evaporation rate, and good electrical and thermal conductivity.
-Compared with traditional contacts, the contacts made of metal tungsten have a longer cycle life and at the same time ensure good contact of the circuit board.
+Compared with traditional contacts, the contacts made of metal tungsten have a longer cycle life and at the same time ensure good contact with the circuit board.

 At present, common control electrical products such as AC contactors, electromagnetic relays, electrical switches, and air switches all contain electrical contacts, and contacts are one of the most important components of these products.